coderforlife/lcd-emu/README.md

 lcd-emu
 =======

-Emulator for HD44780 LCD.
+Emulator for USB2LCD+ (Matrix Orbital compatible) LCD.
 Can be controlled through COM, TCP, or named pipes.